 - Did the first St Merryn Butson come from Blackborough / Kentisbeare in Devon?

 You can test at the 37, 67 and 111 marker levels on Family Tree DNA.
 The more markers you test the more we will be able to learn how you and all other Butsons fit together.
 But the more markers that you test, the more it costs.
 You can start out at a lower level and later upgrade to a higher level, as your budget allows.
 But everyone should have the goal of eventually testing at the 111 marker level.
-Family Tree DNA does offer discounts for orders placed in connection with the project.
-Contact the administrator for information before placing your order.
+Family Tree DNA does offer discounts for orders placed in connection with the project, and the Guild of One Name Studies offers a discount for 37 marker tests.
+Contact the Project Administrator for information before placing your order.
 (The discounted prices are generally not as good as the sale prices FTDNA offers for Mother's Day and Father's Day.)

 See also the "Early Butson" website at http://www.wwjohnston.net/famhist/early-butson.htm